mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-In most cases you can upgrade Mattermost Server in a few minutes, but the upgrade can take longer depending on several factors, including the size and complexity of your installation, and the version that you're upgrading from.
+In most cases, you can upgrade Mattermost Server in a few minutes.
+However, the upgrade can take longer depending on several factors, including the size and complexity of your installation, and the version that you're upgrading from.

 Preparing to Upgrade to the Latest Version
 ------------------------------------------

 A Mattermost server v6.0 upgrade will run significant database schema changes that can cause a large startup time depending on the dataset size.
 Zero downtime won't be possible for v6.0, but depending on the efforts made during the migration process, it can be minimized to a large extent.
 Running queries prior to the upgrade can also save some downtime.
 However, some queries can still cause full table locking and require Mattermost to be in read-only mode for the duration of the query.

-We recommend that you:
+We strongly recommend that you:

 - Set up a maintenance window outside of working hours to mitigate the migration impact.
 - Keep a backup of your database to ensure you can load a previous database snapshot if necessary.
-- Upgrade your instance of Mattermost to a supported Extended Support Release (ESR) version before attempting to run the v6.0 upgrade.
+- Upgrade your instance of Mattermost to the latest `Extended Support Release (ESR) <https://docs.mattermost.com/administration/extended-support-release.html>`__ first before attempting to run the Mattermost v6.0 upgrade.

 .. important::